Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 Warning — Installing a different firing pin, other than the FACTORY replacement OR the Harrington Products CZ-52-1 will

-DISABLE FIRING PIN SAFETY.
+DISABLE THE FIRING PIN SAFETY.

 Warning!
 The Harrington CZ-52-2, CZ-52-3 and CZ-50/70-2 firing pin kits effectively disable the firing pin block safety.
 Instead we use a spring return to retract the firing pin.
 If the decocker on your CZ-52 is defective (and many are... do the pencil test — put a pencil into the barrel and activate the decocker — if the pencil moves at all, the decocker is basically a trigger!), installing these firing pin kits may increase the chance of a negligent discharge (this is no such thing as an "accidental" discharge).
 If you do not feel comfortable with this idea, please do not install this kit in your pistol.